-System Restore is a feature that allows you to take Windows 10 to a state where everything was working fine.
+System Restore is a feature that allows you to take Windows Windows 11 or Windows 10 to a state where everything was working fine.
 But then it may so happen that when you try tried restoring, the computer just does not reboot!
 The system may initiate an Automatic Repair, but it keeps booting back to the Repair option.
 In simple words, System Restore fails, and you are left with unbootable Windows 10.
-This post will help you figure out a way to bet Windows 10 back to working condition.
+This post will help you figure out a way to get Windows 11/10 back to working condition.

 One of the most common reasons why the system restore fails is a driver conflict.
 There are two parts to system restoration.